Jwakers/articuria/README.md

   - [ ] Update name
   - [ ] delete account (removing the need for the webhook)
   - [ ] any other clerk functionality offered by the API

-## Post MVP updates

-- [ ] Move save logic out of server actions and into an api route.
-There is an adjustable limit on server actions.
-See next.config but to be safe we should pass this data to a dedicated endpoint.
-This should also allow us to properly validate the file type on the server.
-  - [ ] Test this by uploading a longer video
-  - [ ] Show progress indicator in toast.promise
-- [ ] On recorder page warn that data will be lost on redirect or refresh (trigger alert dialog when navigating without saving)
-- [ ] On recorder page add a warning banner that someone is exceeding their video limit and should delete or upgrade their account AND
-      The video still gets sent to cloudflare for some reason

-- Contact form
-  - [ ] Rate limiting to prevent abuse
-  - [ ] Input sanitization before sending emails (DOMPurify)
-  - [ ] Moving email templates to a separate file for better maintainability
-  - [ ] Validate input client side before submission